0l1v3rr/github-readme-tech-stack/README.md

 <hr>

 ## 🔧 Query parameters
 None of the fields are required.
-Every query parameter has a default value displayed below.
+Each query parameter has a default value, which is listed below.

 | Parameter | Example | Default value | Description |
 |---------- |---------|---------------|------------ |